-TEMPERATURE Insulation performance is usually rated in what is termed R-value.
+Insulation performance is usually rated in what is termed R-value.
 The higher the R-value, the more resistance to heat flow, therefore the better its insulating properties.
-Some insulation performs better the lower the mean temperature perform and some better at temperatures.
-Therefore, the operating temperature of the insulation can affect its performance.
-When looking at polyurethane and extruded polystyrene at -10°F to 50°F mean temperature, polyurethane has a lower R-value the lower the mean temperature and extruded polystyrene has a higher R-value the colder the application.
+Some insulation performs better the lower the mean temperature and some perform better at higher Therefore, operating temperatures. the temperature of the insulation can affect its performance.

+When looking at Foam-In-Place Polyurethane and Extruded Polystyrene at -10°F to 50°F mean temperature, Foam-In-Place Polyurethane has a lower R-value the lower the mean temperature and extruded polystyrene has a higher R-value the colder the application.

 Therefore, extruded polystyrene performs better at lower temperatures and polyurethane R-value actually performs worse at lower temperatures.

 R-VALUE VS. MEAN TEMPERATURE